Cheddar Pecan Cheese Ring with Strawberry Preserves

 Cheese ring surrounded by crackers on a serving board.

 How far back?
-Well, Jimmy Carter was a governor, and his wife, Rosalynn, was still relatively unknown, far back.
+Well, Jimmy Carter was a governor, and his wife, Rosalynn, was still relatively unknown–that far back.
 So far back that we actually wrote down recipes on little cards and filed them in a box.
 Yes, I’m talking about before the internet.

 I’m always so amused when I see someone post a recipe they’ve just “discovered” and are raving about it being the latest thing.
 More often than not, it’s something like this recipe with a slight variation that has been around for years and years.